Jacob Cowing: College career

+UTEP

-Cowing became a starter at wide receiver during his freshman season and caught 31 passes with a team-leading 550 receiving yards and three touchdown receptions.
-He was named second team All-Conference USA as a sophomore after leading the Miners with 41 receptions for 691 yards and three touchdowns.
-Cowing was named first team All-Conference USA after catching 69 passes for 1,354 yards and seven touchdowns in his junior season.
+Cowing became a starter at UTEP as a wide receiver during his freshman season in 2019 and caught 31 passes with a team-leading 550 receiving yards and three touchdown receptions.
+In his sophomore year, he started all eight games and was named second team All-Conference USA after leading the Miners with 41 receptions for 691 yards and three touchdowns.
+As a junior in 2021, Cowing was named first team All-Conference USA after starting all 13 games for the Miners and catching 69 passes for 1,354 yards and seven touchdowns, as well as completing four carries for 75 yards and a touchdown.
 After the season, he entered the NCAA transfer portal.

+Arizona

 Cowing ultimately transferred to Arizona.
 He was named to the watchlist for the Fred Biletnikoff Award entering his first season at Arizona.
-Cowing finished his senior season with 90 receptions for 848 yards and 13 touchdowns, including two in Arizona's 38-24 victory over Oklahoma in the Alamo Bowl.
+His week one debut as a Wildcat featured three reception touchdowns and 152 receiving yards in a win over San Diego State.
+In another win over the Colorado Buffaloes, he scored one touchdown and completed 12 passes for 180 receiving yards, his college record.
+After starting all 12 games, Cowing finished his senior year with 85 receptions for 1,034 yards and seven touchdowns, as well as three rushing attempts for one yard.
+He also completed seven punt returns for 56 yards.
+Leading the conference in receptions, he received the All-Pac-12 Honorable Mention in 2022.
+He returned to the Wildcats in 2023 with his fifth year of eligibility.
+Cowing set a school record of four touchdowns, two in overtime, in a week five loss to the USC Trojans after three overtimes.
+In the Valero Alamo Bowl, he caught a 35-yard touchdown pass in the first quarter and a 57-yard touchdown pass in the fourth quarter to help Arizona defeat Oklahoma 38-24, earning Offensive MVP of the match.
+Cowing finished the season with 90 receptions for 848 yards and 13 touchdowns, Arizona's single-season record for receiving touchdowns.
+He also completed five rushing attempts for 26 yards and six punt returns for 65 yards.
+Again, he received the All-Pac-12 Honorable Mention.

 Professional career

 On April 27, 2024, Cowing was drafted by the San Francisco 49ers in the fourth round with the 135th overall pick in the 2024 NFL draft.
 The 49ers initially were supposed to draft 131st overall, until the pick was deferred four spots below.
 In 15 appearances for San Francisco during his rookie campaign, Cowing recorded four receptions for 80 yards and one rush attempt for seven yards.
+As a punt returner, he completed 28 returns for 245 total yards and also attempted one kick return for 32 yards.

-On August 27, 2025, Cowing was placed on injured reserve due to a hamstring injury suffered during the preseason.
+On August 27, 2025, Cowing was placed on injured reserve due to a hamstring injury suffered during the preseason, causing him to miss out on the entire 2025 regular season.